 Western Michigan University works with local schools to provide reading and math tutors to elementary school students.
 If you would like to earn Federal Work-study funds by becoming a tutor, please contact Career and Student Employment Services at (269) 387-2745.

 Obtain a work-study Offer

 - Complete the FAFSA indicating interest in Federal Work-study.
 Monitor your progress using the financial aid checklist.

-- Regularly check your WMU email account.
+- Regularly check your WMU email.
 That is where you will receive important communication about the status of your financial aid file and offers.

 - Review your financial aid offer letter on goWMU.
 Verify receipt of Federal Work-study offer.

 - If you would like to receive Federal Work-study during Summer I or Summer II, you must complete a separate application - available each Spring semester on our Forms page.

 - For assistance please visit Handshake.
 Many students find unique opportunities by talking with campus staff, instructors and other students.
 For personal assistance with your America Reads/America Counts job search, please contact Career and Student Employment Services at (269) 387-2745.

 - Off-campus America Reads/America Counts tutoring sites must sign an agreement with WMU before they employ students using WMU Federal Work-study programs.
 Please contact Career and Student Employment Services for more information.

 - Notify your employer that you have a Federal Work-study offer.
 In order to confirm the type and amount of your Federal Work-study offer, your interviewer may ask for a copy of your offer letter.
 You may always view and print your financial aid offer letter using goWMU.